GlassedIdiot/odin-recipes/README.md

 Hey.
-This is start of 1st odin-pronject.
+This is start of the 1st odin-project which is a part of the HTML basics.